NithishRaja/daily_tasks/README.md

 # AUTOMATE DAILY TASKS

-A simple program to get the "international day", a random quote and a song
+A simple program to get the "international day", a random quote, a song and NBA scores

 ## Editing code